Gallahorn/Ultraviolence/README.md

 ![image](https://github.com/Gallahorn/Ultraviolence/assets/13502434/f7ef3e03-a4b7-4470-8891-71aebd96f5d4)

-    Then click on Bindings and bind the mod to what you want.
+ ### Then click on Bindings and bind the mod to what you want.
    Important mods for me are the following:

-    * AppearanceMenuMod - Open Appearance Menu
+  - AppearanceMenuMod - Open Appearance Menu
-    * Flashlight
+  - Flashlight

  After you setup the keybinds for the mods you want you.
 Hit save and then you can close the CET menu.

+# 17. Before you start playing

+  - You might want to take a look in the [Advanced Features](https://github.com/Gallahorn/Ultraviolence/blob/main/Advanced%20features.md) before you play

 # 17. Now you can start playing.
-    Using the launcher.
+  - Using the launcher.
   ![image](https://github.com/Gallahorn/Ultraviolence/assets/13502434/9f2e9b2b-d9fc-4da9-954e-56250007ff0a)